Inside a Seattle-area hospital on the front lines of the nation’s first major coronavirus outbreak

 Added Chief Nursing Officer Mary Shepler: “This is our why.”

-Since late February, 188 Evergreen patients have been tested for COVID-19, with 65 positive for the disease and 47 cases still pending, said
+Since late February, 188 Evergreen patients have been tested for COVID-19, with 65 positive for the disease and 47 cases still pending.

 Each year, Evergreen sends 20 staffers to the Center for Domestic Preparedness in Anniston, Alabama, for incident management training.